-- 5. Write a story using buildable words and enter it into a text editor.
-Save the story as a UTF-8 plain text. - 6.
+- 1. Write a story using buildable words and enter it into a text editor.
+See Story Checklist1 document for guidelines.
+Save the story as a UTF-8 plain text. - 2.
 Make words drills for the primer, after the story has been written.
 Then you know which words should be practiced in advance of the story.